Home / European Travel Guides / River of Light Liverpool 2025 – Waterfront Art & Illumination Trail

 Accessibility & Family-Friendly Details

-This year introduces enhanced sensory-friendly sessions — known as Quiet Hours — on select evenings (typically between 4 pm – 5 pm).
-During these times, sound levels are reduced, and lighting transitions are softened to create a calmer environment for visitors who may find busy or noisy spaces overwhelming.
+This year includes sensory-friendly Quiet Hours on selected evenings, typically between 4 pm and 5 pm, where sound levels are reduced and lighting transitions are softened.
+These sessions create a calmer environment for visitors who may find busy or high-intensity spaces overwhelming.

-Public seating, rest points, and accessible toilets are located throughout the route, especially near the dock and Pier Head.
-Assistance dogs are welcome, though visitors should be aware that some installations use moving light or audio effects that may not suit all pets.
+Throughout the trail, there are public seating areas, rest points, and accessible toilets, particularly near major locations such as the dock and Pier Head.
+Assistance dogs are welcome, although some installations include moving light and sound effects that may not be suitable for all animals.

 Getting There & Public Transport Apps

-By Car: Parking is available at Q-Park Liverpool ONE and the Albert Dock car park — both are secure and open late during the festival period.
+Drivers can use Q-Park Liverpool ONE or the Albert Dock car park, both of which offer secure parking and extended hours during the festival period.

 Rupert’s Handy Travel Tips